Frequently asked questions

 When was Everyday Ibaadah Academy (EDIA) founded ?

 EDIA was founded in 2020.
-We are now in our 5th year of operation as a fully accredited school.
+We will be entering our 7th year of operation as a fully accredited school in the fall of 2026-27.

 Which grade levels does EDIA offer?

-We provide instruction for students who meet age requirements for preschool to 12th grade in our regular academic programs.
-Current offerings for our international GCSE program range for students between the ages of 14-18.
+We provide instruction for students who meet age requirements for preschool to 12th grade in our hybrid and virtual academic programs.
+Students who are between the ages of 14 and 18 can enroll in our international GCSE program.

 What are the dates for the upcoming school year?